avast/llvm/docs/LangRef.rst

-The '``uitofp``' instruction takes a value to cast, which must be a scalar or vector :ref:`integer <t_integer>` value, and a type to cast it to ``ty2``, which must be an :ref:`floating point <t_floating>` type.
-If ``ty`` is a vector integer type, ``ty2`` must be a vector floating point type with the same number of elements as ``ty``
+The '``uitofp``' instruction takes a value to cast, which must be a scalar or vector :ref:`integer <t_integer>` value, and a type to cast it to ``ty2``, which must be an :ref:`floating-point <t_floating>` type.
+If ``ty`` is a vector integer type, ``ty2`` must be a vector floating-point type with the same number of elements as ``ty``

 Semantics:
 """"""""""

-The '``uitofp``' instruction interprets its operand as an unsigned integer quantity and converts it to the corresponding floating point value.
-If the value cannot fit in the floating point value, the results are undefined.
+The '``uitofp``' instruction interprets its operand as an unsigned integer quantity and converts it to the corresponding floating-point value.
+If the value cannot be exactly represented, it is rounded using the default rounding mode.

 Example:
 """"""""